-Element of the Environment Alternative 1 (No Action) Alternative 2 Alternative 3 Preferred Alternative Fish Periodically review critical areas regula mature forested cover lessen many of adequate large woody debris recruitment the adverse effects of watershed-wid le development on a watershed's strea ams and wetlands, and achieving Implement the WRIA 15 Water Resources plan for the Kitsap Peninsula and Islands.
-Reduce impervious surface area by ac (effective impervious area or EIA) area of surface water created on the site that a allowed or encourage the use of pe vious or semi-pervious alternatives. centage of connected impervious These limits would minimize the volume Schedule construction activities to occ ur during the dry season to reduce in npacts on soils near wetlands and stre ams.
-Require development to address temp erature impacts from stormwater run off or stormwater ponds.
-Encourage increased infiltration of stor rmwater, where technically feasible.
-Restore areas that have been degrade ed, have no salmon habitat, or have o ave no salmon habitat, or have conditions limiting salmon spawning, growth, or survival.
-Remove existing fish passage barriers j.
-Construct improvements that would co orrect existing erosion problems and educe the potential for increased eros ion in the future.
+Element of the Environment Alternative 1 (No Action) Alternative 2 Alternative 3 Preferred Alternative Fish Periodically review critical areas regulations as part of adaptive management of riparian buffers because streamside and aquatic buffers and nearstream mature forested cover lessen many of the adverse effects of watershed-wide development on a watershed's streams and wetlands, and achieving adequate large woody debris recruitment and adequate temperature controls requires buffers consisting of mature forest cover.
+Implement the WRIA 15 Water Resources plan for the Kitsap Peninsula and Islands.
+Reduce impervious surface area by adopting new development requirements that set maximum limits on the percentage of connected imper (effective impervious area or EIA) area allowed or encourage the use of pervious or semi-pervious alternatives.
+These limits would minimize of surface water created on the site that would need to be treated and discharged to local waterways.
+Schedule construction activities to occi ur during the dry season to reduce in mpacts on soils near wetlands and stre ams.
+Require development to address temperature erature impacts from stormwater rur off or stormwater ponds.
+Encourage increased infiltration of stor mwater, where technically feasible.
+Restore areas that have been degrade d, have no salmon habitat, or have conditions limiting salmon spawning, gr owth, or survival.
+Remove existing fish passage barriers.
+Construct improvements that would co rrect existing erosion problems and reduce the potential for increased erosi ion in the future.
 Retrofit existing detention ponds to increase their storage capacity and to improve water quality treatment.
-Even though these excollect stormwater only from existing development, retrofitting these facilities would help to reduce the impacts of future development flows and water quality.
-Adopt more protective detention standards that would require new development to detain larger volumes of stormwater runoff on their sites and in sites way as to better mimic the predeveloped stormwater patterns.
-Encourage buffer enhancement.
-Whe through means such as establishment and stream habitat and discouraging h of native vegetation and control of n Reclaim water from wastewater treatm nent plants to augment wetlands, stre ams, and aquifers and to decrease de mand for potable groundwater.
-Educate the public, especially those th nat own property along streams, abou t BMPs that could enhance or protect aquatic resources.
-Terrestrial Species Consider reducing proposed UGA bou 17). indaries in areas of documented prio ity, threatened, or endangered specie s (DEIS Tables 3.1-15, 3.1-16, and 3.1-

-• For any area in an expanded UGA boundary that would support threatened or endangered species, the County should require the landowner to prepare a management plan for the potentially affected area in coordination with the Washington Department of Fish and Wildlife (WDFW) prior to permitting any
+Even though these ex collect stormwater only from existing development, retrofitting these facilities would help to reduce the impacts of future developm flows and water quality.
+Adopt more protective detention standar way as to better mimic the predevelope ment to detain larger volumes of storm water runoff on their sites and in such a Encourage buffer enhancement.
+When through means such as establishment and stream habitat and discouraging h of native vegetation and control of n Reclaim water from wastewater treatm ent plants to augment wetlands, stre eams, and aquifers and to decrease de mand for potable groundwater.
+Educate the public, especially those th at own property along streams, abou ut BMPs that could enhance or protect aquatic resources.
+Terrestrial Species Consider reducing proposed UGA bout 17). ndaries in areas of documented prio rity, threatened, or endangered species s (DEIS Tables 3.1-15, 3.1-16, and 3.1- For any area in an expanded UGA bou a management plan for the potentially , , , , , , , , , , , , , , , , , , , , 3 1 . nould require the landowner to prepare Wildlife (WDFW) prior to permitting any